yamagen/nihongo-no-oto/2025/2025-07-26_codeshouldfailcleanly_en.md

 $token = trim($token);
 ```

-Such lines are written as a “just in case” safety measure.
+Such lines are written as a "just in case" safety measure.
 But if bad data is entering the system, it is the data source—not the consumer—that must be fixed.

 `trim()` hides the problem and gives the false impression that everything is fine.
 In doing so, it undermines trust in the data flow and muddies the separation of responsibility.

 Good design begins with a contract:
-*“This input shall be X.”*
+*This input shall be X.*
 If X is not provided, fail fast—and fail clearly.

 ---